dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 bound to physical contact.
 Population growth itself gradually accelerated both information accumulation and flux.
 Writing established information permanence.
-Navigation and ship-building increased the maximum range for information to spread, per degree of exchange.
-Economics incentivized management of information to predict trade and resource trends.
-Ancient people may have assumed the network
-effect: as population increased, so did the likelihood of technological innovations and thus, information might begin to spread faster than it was driven by population density alone.
+Navigation and ship-building increased the maximum physical range for information to spread per social degree of exchange.
+Economics incentivized management of information not only to predict trade and anticipate resource trends, but to influence them as well.
+Ancient people may have assumed the network effect: as population increased, so did the likelihood of technological innovations and thus, information might begin to spread faster than it was driven by population density alone.